nicoencarnacion/resources/WORKFLOW.md

 # Workflow

-## General UI Design
+## General Workflow
+- Product design research.
+Involve developers.
+Identify your app's [core functionality](https://blog.intercom.com/the-dribbblisation-of-design/).
+- Work with clients and developers to produce low fidelity [paper prototypes](https://www.uxpin.com/studio/blog/paper-prototyping-the-practical-beginners-guide/).
+- Produce wireframes prototypes using Sketch and InVision to establish the flow of the app.
+- Visual design.
+Set up your project's styleguide.
+Use [Symbols and Symbol Overrides](https://medium.com/ux-power-tools/this-is-without-a-doubt-the-coolest-sketch-technique-youll-see-all-day-ddefa65ea959#.fsb60f7k2) to develop a maintainable pattern library.
-- Trying to decide between a few different terms, and you’re not sure which term is best?
+- Write microcopy.
+Do not neglect your UI's **microcopy**.
+Here's a great article on [microcopy](https://material.io/guidelines/style/writing.html).
+Trying to decide between a few different terms, and you’re not sure which term is best?
 Use [Google Trends](https://www.google.com/trends/).
 Google Trends compares how often people search for these terms on Google.
+- High Fidelity Mockups using InVision

 ## Sketch Workflow
 - To avoid slight color variations when using the color picker in Sketch, be sure to pick the color at the center of an element.